Vis4Sense/student-projects/2023-2024/readme.md

 * Investigated possible options for storing data locally
   * Decided to use ClickHouse (Described in design document)
     * For its columnar storage approach which is way faster for when getting data indexed based on time

+## Todo
+Muhamad:
+- [ ] create a markdown file about Refinitive trading in the repository and add a link here in the notes
+- [ ] ask if it is possible to expoert news from the refinitive software
+- [ ] no sentiment benchmark

 # 17 Nov  2023